TheKnightReport - RIVALS2023 PROMO -- Full year of Rivals premium for 75% OFF!

 RIVALS2023 PROMO -- Full year of Rivals premium for 75% OFF!

-Rutgers Football is getting ready to wrap up the 2023 regular season before they head to a bowl game this December.
-Then the basketball team is off to a solid start, as they are currently 4-1 on the year as the schedule begins to ramp up soon.
+Rutgers Football is headed to a bowl game this December, while basketball is off to a hot start both on the hardwood and the recruiting trail as they signed their first ever five-star recruit the other day in Ace Bailey.

-Now with that being said, what's the latest bowl talk for Rutgers Football?
-What about the latest recruit scoop on Steve Pikiell and crew potentially landing two five star recruits?
+Now with that being said, what's the latest on Rutgers Football and the portal?
+What about the latest hoops recruit scoop on Dylan Harper and other five-star targets?
 The Knight Report has you covered on all that and everything else throughout this busy month right here on Rutgers.Rivals.com!

 So if you don't want to miss out on another Scarlet Knights scoop then sign up now for TKR today and use the promo code RIVALS2023 to get a FULL YEAR of Rivals premium for 75% off.